 - requires all remediation to comply with standards

-- ensures land which is going through the development consent process is investigated if contamination is suspected (for instance, based on site history)
+- ensures land going through the development consent process is investigated if contamination is suspected

 Section 10.7 certificates

-- the land is declared significantly contaminated by the EPA under the CLM Act
+- declared significantly contaminated by the EPA under the CLM Act

-- the land is subject to management order issued by the EPA under the CLM Act
+- subject to a management order issued by the EPA under the CLM Act

-Councils may also use s.10.7(5) certificates to record other information, particularly anything else of a factual nature about contamination which the local council deems appropriate.
+Councils may also use section 10.7(5) certificates to record other information about contamination which the local council deems appropriate.

 Review of contaminated land information on planning certificates

 Planning certificates, issued under the Environmental Planning and Assessment Act 1979 (EP&A Act), should include information on land or water contamination – whether the contamination is current, remediated or has never occurred on the site.